 Evaluation Training: All evaluation committee voting members must receive RFP evaluation training prior to commencing the evaluation.
-This training should be completed within a year of any evaluation.
-The Purchasing Division buyer will meet with the agency committee at the first evaluation meeting after the bid opening and provide committee training and general review of the proposals.
+This training should be completed within one year prior to the evaluation.
+The Purchasing Division buyer may meet with the agency committee at the first evaluation meeting after the bid opening and provide committee training and general review of the proposals.